 From here, the West End’s hit shows are right on your doorstep.
-Set the mood with feel-good musical Mamma Mia!, adventure into the magical world of Aladdin, or secure tickets to an opera or ballet performance at Covent Garden's sumptuous Royal Opera House.
+Set the mood with feel-good musical Mamma Mia!, step into Simba's steps in the savannah in The Lion King, or secure tickets to an opera or ballet performance at Covent Garden's sumptuous Royal Opera House.

 Before the show, share a global-inspired pizza at Fire & Stone or opt for a great value pre-theatre dining menu.
 Alternatively, book a table at the enchanting Clos Maggiore, which is one of London’s most romantic restaurants.